 Conclusion

 As we said at the outset of this letter, our purpose here is to give you some insight into our position.
 We are confused and frustrated.
-The Mandatory Vaccination Direction puts us in the inappropriate position of both Government proxy and medical advisor, neither of which we are qualified nor willing to embody.
+The Public Health Orders put us in the inappropriate position of both Government proxy and medical advisor, neither of which we are qualified nor willing to embody.

-If we are to comply with your Mandatory Vaccination Directions, which are themselves inconsistent with both the BSA and the PH Act, we are likely to ourselves be in breach of workplace law, discrimination law, privacy law as well as the general principle of natural justice.
+If we are to comply with your Public Health Orders, which are themselves inconsistent with both the BSA and the PH Act, we are likely to ourselves be in breach of workplace law, discrimination law, privacy law as well as the general principle of natural justice.
 We are also likely to be liable for any injury or adverse reaction that our employees suffer as a result of the vaccines.

 Our employees are confused and frustrated, too.
 It is they who have brought to our attention many of the potential liabilities we have expressed in this letter.